octavian-negru/scribd-random-file-generator/README.md

 The workaround is to generate random files which trick the Scribd control.

-This project solves the Scribd control, allowing you to upload dummy files, in order to download wanted files.
+This project gets past the Scribd control, allowing you to upload dummy files, in order to download wanted files.

 ## How to run